Leasey.AI

 Vendor Support Scalability Assessment

 CRM vendor support capabilities must scale alongside the portfolio itself.
-Enterprise deployments of 500 or more users require 24/7 support availability, dedicated account management with documented escalation paths, and contractually guaranteed response times of under four hours for critical issues affecting core operations.
-Organizations should request vendor references from clients at comparable portfolio sizes — not just general testimonials — and ask specifically about support response quality during high-demand periods such as lease renewal cycles and fiscal year-end reporting.
+Enterprise deployments with 500 or more users require 24/7 support availability.
+They also need dedicated account management with documented escalation paths.
+Contractually guaranteed response times under four hours for critical operational issues are also required.
+Organizations should request vendor references from clients with comparable portfolio sizes.
+Specifically, they should ask about support response quality during high-demand periods like lease renewals or fiscal year-end reporting.

 Vendor Evaluation and Shortlisting Criteria

 Selecting an enterprise CRM vendor requires evaluating contract terms that extend well beyond feature lists.
-Organizations should review SLA penalty structures — what compensation applies if uptime drops below 99.9% — and assess contract exit clauses that allow migration to a competing platform without prohibitive data export fees.
+Organizations should review SLA penalty structures for uptime drops below 99.9%.
+They should also assess contract exit clauses allowing migration to a competing platform without prohibitive data export fees.
 Requesting sandbox or trial environment access before contract signing allows technical teams to validate integration compatibility and load performance under realistic conditions.
-Vendor financial stability, product roadmap transparency, and the breadth of their enterprise client base are additional signals of long-term platform viability that reduce the risk of re-platforming within a five-year horizon.
+Vendor financial stability and product roadmap transparency signal long-term platform viability.
+The breadth of their enterprise client base also reduces the risk of re-platforming within a five-year horizon.

 Enterprise vendor support typically costs 18–25% of annual license fees.
 This investment provides dedicated support resources, priority issue routing, and access to custom development support for organizations scaling beyond 2,000 managed units.
-Organizations should evaluate whether the vendor’s enterprise support tier includes dedicated technical account managers — individuals who understand the specific configuration of the client’s CRM deployment — or whether enterprise support is simply faster access to the same general support queue.
+Organizations should determine whether a vendor’s enterprise support tier provides dedicated technical account managers who understand the client’s specific CRM configuration, or whether enterprise support amounts to nothing more than faster access to the standard support queue.

 Structuring Tech Support Teams for Portfolio Growth